sriramb12/contrail-rsi/README.md

 Known Issues:

-  Does NOT work on windows git-bash (use powershell instead)
+  1. Does NOT work on windows git-bash (use powershell instead)

+  2. At times, the RSI session is getting hung (no activity seen on contrail node)

 ## TODOs:

-  1. For better UX, After contrail-rsi is run, show progress of RSI (to show if it is working or hung)
+  * For better UX, After contrail-rsi is run, show progress of RSI (to show if it is working or hung)

-  2. At times, the RSI session is getting hung (no activity seen on contrail node)
+  * Add more commands to each module for a comprehensive set of module status outputs  *
+     Ex: add commands related to cassandra, zookeeper etc

+   Configurabilty in Logs, better filters, more parameters to logging module `      contrail-rsi/scripts/logging`

 ### Configuration:
-  It collects
+  RSI tool is highly configurable to get relevant information from the node of interest

+#### Node level RSI configuration:
+  Please take a look at:
+`      contrail-rsi/scripts/<module> folders to customize`
+       Many commands need to be added which are usually requested from customer team

 #### Log configuration:
+  Contrail logs are volumious and rollover quickly.
+This tool enables JTAC Engineer to add some filters Please take a look at
+`      contrail-rsi/scripts/logging/logfilters.txt to add/edit/delete/ some filters`
+`      contrail-rsi/scripts/logging/excludedlogs.txt to add/edit/delete/ to change what log files can be omitted`